 - Centennial Park, a large rectangular park created in the center of Manhattan, which includes a sailboat pond, a merry-go-round, a variety of statues, Belvedere Castle (which today functions as a weather station), cricket and rugby fields, the famous Boysenberry Field (basis for a song by NoMoreEagleZ, although the field in that song is referred to as "Blueberry Field") and of course the New Globe Theatre, which houses the free Shaxepere-in-the-Park each summer.

-- Not to be missed are Grand Central Station and its rival Pennsylvaania Station, the two chief railway terminals in the City.
-Grand Central is the hub of the New Castreleon and Central system; the Pennsylvaania Station is one of the Pennsylvaania Railroad's hubs as well the City Terminus for the Long Island Railway.
-Grand Central was built a little north of the developing city center, when there were still farms on Manhattan, and was built on the grandest of scales.
+- Not to be missed are Groote Centraal Station and its rival Pennsylvaania Station, the two chief railway terminals in the City.
+Both stations have become part of the Pennsylvaania Central system, although formerly they belonged to the New Castreleon Central Railway and the Pennsylvaania Railroad, respectively.
+Groote Centraal was built a little north of the developing city center, when there were still farms on Manhattan, and was built on the grandest of scales.
 Pennsylvaania Station was built downtown not far from the Library and the Theatre District.
 Both were built in such a way that hotels, convention centres, shops and offices are all erected above their vast subterranean rail yards.
-All that is in evidence above ground level are grand cathedral like marble and iron structures, despite the fact that due to SI the railroads had to run through tunnels into Manhattan.
+All that is in evidence above ground level are grand cathedral like marble and iron structures, despite the fact that due to the Hudson River the railroads had to run through tunnels into Manhattan.
 Indeed, Penn Station was never demolished *there*.

 - Musée Amérique, by far America's most prestigious museum, run by the federal government located not far from Centennial Park.